 I am interested in opportunities to work with teams solving aerodynamic or vehicle-design challenges — please feel free to contact me using the form on this page.

-I write a newsletter relating to my ongoing development of Facetmobile, and topics in aerodynamics.
+I write a newsletter relating to the ongoing development of my latest personal aircraft design, the Batray, and sundry topics in aerodynamics.

 My collected articles on airfoils (originally published in KITPLANES magazine) are compiled in book form, with supplemental material added.